awesto/django-shop/docs/reference/search.rst

 The product's name often is declared as a ``CharField`` in our product's model.
 Depending on the nature of the product, it could also be declared for different languages.
 Using django-parler's ``TranslatableField``, the product name then is stored in a Django model related to the product model.
 We also want to ensure, that this name is indexed only for a specific language.

-This information is stored inside the ``Document`` field ``product_name``.
+This information is stored inside the ``Document`` field: ``product_name``.

 Product Code